IndustryTech Fund guidelines for applicants

 - consumables required specifically for the project, to a maximum amount of 10% (excluding GST) of the total project cost

 - services provided by unrelated external parties (including testing, design and other professional services)

 - travel, accommodation and subsistence costs solely associated with project activity

 - general operating costs incurred by the recipient and collaborative partners including administrative, general business, training, operational and production costs

 - capital works and/or physical infrastructure including any buildings, land transportation, telecommunications and IT networks

-Considering the intent of the program outlined in the introduction to these guidelines, applications will be assessed against the following equally weighted criteria at both stages 1 and 2.
+Considering the intent of the program outlined in the introduction to these guidelines, applications will be assessed against the following equally weighted criteria at stage 2.